paroi-tech/ladc/README.md

 * `transCn.rollback()`
 * `transCn.commit()`

-It isn't required to `close` a connection allocated to a transaction, because a `submit` or a `rollback` will release the underlying connection.

-When a transaction connection is closed, the transaction is rollbacked.
-Then the underlying connection is released to the pool.
+A `submit` or a `rollback` releases the underlying connection to the Mycn pool.

-To stop the connection pool, close the root connection.

 ## How to integrate a query builder